saabi/svelte-image-input/README.md

 - `crossOrigin`: Whether to allow cross-origin images.
 Defaults to false.
 - `classes`: A space-separated list of classes to apply to the canvas element.
 - `showCompressedResult`: Whether to show the compressed result.
 Defaults to false.

-### Styles

-The component comes with a basic style that you can customize or extend to match your application's design.
-The main element is a container with a fixed size, displaying either the `ImageLoader` or `ImageEncoder` component centered within it.
-The close button is positioned in the top-right corner when an image is loaded.

 ## `ImageLoader` Component
 > Paste, drop or load images in Svelte